CloudNationHQ/well-architected-modules/index.md

 ## Modules

-WAM provides two types of modules: **Resource Modules** and **Pattern Modules**.
+CloudNation distinguishes two types of modules: **Resource Modules** and **Pattern Modules**.

+### Resource Modules
+***Purpose:*** Designed to deploy Azure resources and their extensions consistently.
+***Characteristics:***
+Include resources that share the same lifecycle.
+Combine parent resources with their child resources (e.g., Key Vault with secrets, keys, certificates; Storage Account with containers, blobs, files).
+Create a logical structure by combining resources that are interdependent.
+***Availability:*** Publicly available and open source, allowing for community collaboration and use.

+### Pattern Modules
+***Purpose:*** Serve as extended solutions and combinations of Resource Modules.
+***Characteristics:***
+Primarily utilize Resource Modules but can also include other types of resources such as Docker files, null resources, PowerShell scripts, etc.
+Often contain business logic and are considered intellectual property.
+***Availability:*** Private, as they may contain proprietary business logic and are considered part of the organization's intellectual property.

 These modules are designed to deploy Azure resources, their extensions, and reusable architectural patterns consistently.
 They act as composable building blocks that encapsulate groups of resources dedicated to specific tasks.

+When talking about Well-Architected-Modules or modules we refer to the resource modules from here onwards.

 ### Key Features:
 - Flexible, generalized, and multi-purpose